Houston Grandparent’s Rights Lawyer

 Clearly, this can be a stressful and uncertain situation, and trials and negotiations can drag on for a long time.
 Hiring a trustworthy attorney for grandparents' rights who is experienced in cases involving grandparent visitation or grandparent custody is an important step to placing a child in a happier, and sometimes safer, situation.

 Following a divorce or other significant change to a family’s structure, grandparents may find that there are sudden barriers between them and their grandchildren.

-So long as it can be demonstrated that visitation from a grandparent is in the best interests of the child, a court may order visitation be allowed in any of the following situations:
+So long as it can be demonstrated that visitation from a grandparent is in the best interests of the child, a court may order visitation in any of the following situations: